kimdolly27/exploring-abusive-speech/README.txt

 train_BERT.py - Train and evaluate BERT and HateBERT on the AbuseEval (+ HIC) dataset.
 Supports binary and ternary abuse classification.

 prompting_experiments/
-These scripts classify tweets as abusive or not using a local LLaMA model with one-shot and few-shot prompting.
+These scripts classify tweets for abusive speech detection using a local LLaMA model with one-shot and few-shot prompting.
 Each script supports different prompting styles and saves the model’s prediction, and supports evaluation.
-Key Features:
+Argumentst:
-- One-shot and few-shot classification (P1–P4 setups)
+- 'P1-P4' Zero-shot, one-shot and few-shot setups
-- Optional reasoning-based (CoT) prompting
-- Multiple prompt strategies
+- 'mode' Prompt strategies
-- Saves predictions and can run evaluations
+- 'temp' Temperature

 prompt-binary-base.py
     Binary classification (ABU / NOTABU) using basic prompting.